radiukpavlo/python-programming/12_Lesson_Modules/.ipynb_checkpoints/lesson-12_modules-checkpoint.md

    generate_colors('rgb', 1)  # ['rgb(33,79, 176)']
    ```

-7. Call your function shuffle_list, it takes a list as a parameter and it returns a shuffled list
+7. Call your function _shuffle_list_.
+It must take a list as a parameter and return a shuffled list.
 8. Write a function which returns an array of seven random numbers in a range of 0-9.
 All the numbers must be unique.

 🎉 CONGRATULATIONS ! 🎉